 Skip to Content

 Whistler in the winter is basically Disneyland for skiers – a huge world-class resort with seemingly endless terrain.
-But on this list of the best things to do in Whistler, I’ll prove to you that there is so much more to Whistler in winter than skiing.
+But there is so much more to Whistler in winter than skiing – there are tons of things to do in Whistler in winter for non-skiers.

 I live just up the road from Whistler in Squamish so I’ve been going to Whistler for day trips and weekend getaways for decades… and I’m not a skier!

-In this list of over 40 things to do in Whistler in winter I’ve got something for everyone:
+In this list of things to do in Whistler in winter for non-skiers I’ve got something for everyone:

-Psst: Looking for a full list of Whistler activities?
-Check out my list of the best things to do in Whistler.
-It includes over 80 ideas!
+Psst: Looking to save money?
+Check out my list of free and cheap things to do in Whistler.

 Hey there: Some of the links in this post are affiliate links, which means I earn a small commission at no cost to you.
 Thanks for your support. -Taryn